1dv032/syllabus/exercises/part_2/exercises.md

 ## Containerization of an application

 ### To Be
+Using docker/docker-compose to set up a rails application with a postgreSQL...

 ## Moving to staging/production

 ### To Be
+Running the rails application in production...

 ## Testing the application

 ### To Be
+Create containers if test successful...

 ## Setting up monitoring